Amanda Bryant-Friedrich: Research and career

 In 1997 Byrant-Friedrich joined the research laboratory of Bernd Giese at the University of Basel as a postdoctoral fellow.
-Here she became interested in the use of organic chemistry as a means to study biological mechanisms.
+Here, she became interested in the use of organic chemistry as a means to study biological mechanisms.
 After spending two years in Switzerland, Byrant-Friedrich moved back to the United States.
-She enjoyed her time in Europe, and has said that whilst in Germany and Switzerland she experienced less racial bias than she did during her time in America.
-On returning to the States Bryant-Friedrich first worked at Wayne State University, but when it became obvious that she would not be awarded a tenure-track position, she looked for other options.
+Shortly after returning, Bryant-Friedrich worked at Wayne State University, but when it became obvious that she would not be awarded a tenure-track position, she looked for other options.

-Byrant-Friedrich joined Oakland University as an Assistant Professor in 2000.
-She was awarded an National Science Foundation CAREER Award in 2003, which allowed her to study the chemical processes that damage DNA and RNA.
+Byrant-Friedrich joined Oakland University as an assistant professor in 2000.
+She was awarded a National Science Foundation CAREER Award in 2003, which allowed her to study the chemical processes that damage DNA and RNA.
 She moved to the University of Toledo in 2007.

+Bryant-Friedrich was elected to serve as a 2022 chair in the American Chemical Society Medical Division of Medicinal Chemistry (ACS MEDI).

 She studies the mechanisms by which small molecules interact with nucleic acid.
 Her research involves the synthesis of modified nucleosides and nucleotides, monitoring the intercalation of small aromatic systems into DNA via the design of novel chromophores and the creation of probes that contain nucleic acids to study events that occur around DNA.
 She has studied the protection of small nuclear RNA (snRNAs) from oxidative damage, which typically damages cells.
 As snRNA is essential for the function of spliceosome, this type of damage can impact the structure and function of the spliceosome.

 Academic service

-In 2016 it was announced that Byrant-Friedrich would become the Dean of the College of Graduate Studies at the University of Toledo.
+In 2016 it was announced that Byrant-Friedrich would become the dean of the college of graduate studies at the University of Toledo.
 She holds various honorary positions, including commissioner for the Lake Erie Commission.
 She has simultaneously held leadership roles in the American Chemical Society Division of Toxicology and Medicinal Chemistry.
 Alongside her research and administrative duties, Byrant-Friedrich works to support women and minority scientists.

-In 2020, Bryant-Friedrich was named the Dean of the Graduate School at Wayne State University.
+In 2020, Bryant-Friedrich was named the dean of the graduate school at Wayne State University.
 Additionally, she was hired to teach at Wayne State's College of Pharmacy and Health Sciences, where she would run a laboratory to conduct research.